Why Join Us

 For many, its biggest draw is that members come from all walks of life and meet as equals whatever their race, religion or socio-economic position in society.
 Its values are based on integrity, kindness, honesty and fairness.
 Freemasonry provides a unique environment for people who want to make lasting friendships, achieve their potential and have fun.
 If you have friends or family who are Freemasons, they will be happy to talk to you about becoming a Freemason and can give you advice and share their experiences.

 The traditions of Freemasonry are founded upon the building of King Solomon’s Temple, and its fraternal ceremonies use the working tools of the stonemasons to symbolize moral lessons of Brotherly Love, Relief and Truth.

-For example, Masons are reminded at Lodge to “meet upon the level of equality, act by the plumb of uprightness, and part upon the square of virtue.”
+For example, Freemason are reminded at Lodge to “meet upon the level of equality, act by the plumb of uprightness, and part upon the square of virtue.”

 Freemasonry is not meant in any way to interfere with an individual’s commitment to his faith, family or occupation.
 Freemasonry is not and never can be a replacement for these important institutions; rather, it is a positive environment that reminds every Freemason of himself, his family, community and the Supreme Architect (an individual’s own definition of a Supreme Being.)